dimak01/sharp-bridge/Docs/ConsoleUIModesDesign.md

 - Rationale: the existing interface/class are the main dashboard renderer; naming should reflect that this is one of multiple renderers.
 - The class `Utilities/ConsoleRenderer.cs` will be renamed to `Utilities/MainStatusRenderer.cs` and updated to implement `IConsoleModeRenderer`.
-- For transitional compatibility (tests), `IMainStatusRenderer` can be temporarily aliased where necessary.

 ### Modes (Renderers)